 - When travelling domestically in Business Class with multiple people: I have booked Business awards for four out of a total of eight seats in the Business Class cabin of some of Virgin Australia’s domestic flights

 - On shorter domestic flights: where peak-time Economy fares are relatively expensive, you can often book a Business Class short-haul domestic redemption for 15,500 points

-- Velocity *can* have better award seat availability than Qantas, although that’s no longer a general rule: Virgin has a greater supply of seats, at reduced cost in terms of points and cash, which means a more competitive point-per-point value than their main competitor.
+- Velocity can have better award seat availability than Qantas: Virgin generally has a greater supply of seats, at reduced cost in terms of points and cash, which means a more competitive point-per-point value than their main competitor.
 They have also priced their award chart at slightly less than Qantas’ for the same flight on the same route.
-For example, a Business Class seat on a Sydney-Los Angeles flight costs 95,500 Velocity points vs 96,000 Qantas points, but accompanying taxes are also usually a fair bit lower, meaning a lower cash co-payment.
+For example, a Business Class seat on a Sydney-Los Angeles flight costs 95,500 Velocity points vs 96,000 Qantas points but accompanying taxes are also usually a fair bit lower, meaning a lower cash co-payment

-3. Transfer your points to KrisFlyer for better award space, First Class redemptions and/or a free stopover
+2. Transfer your points to KrisFlyer for better award space and/or a free stopover

 Whether you use Velocity points or KrisFlyer miles will depend on the specific Singapore Airlines redemption you have in mind, and you’ll need to compare the points and taxes in both Velocity and KrisFlyer to come to the best decision for your situation.